Caregiver Support Services

 Orange County Caregiver Awareness, Respite, Education & Support (OC CARES) is proud to offer both individualized and community level supports to caregivers.
 Please reach out to the Aging Information Helpline at 919-968-2087 or AgingTransitions@orangecountync.gov for more information.

-- An opportunity to speak with a caregiver or dementia support specialist regarding your specific caregiving situation.
+- Schedule an opportunity to speak with a caregiver or dementia support specialist regarding your specific caregiving situation.

 - Our social worker and occupational therapist team are available to support you through challenging situations that may arise along the dementia-caregiving journey.

-- Schedule a time with an occupational therapist to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.
+- Schedule a time with our MOCA Certified staff to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.

 - Trained Options Counselors provide guidance to individuals as they make informed choices about long-term services and supports.